sseleman95/CMD/docs/configuration.md

 - Type: `Boolean`
 - Default: `true`

-Determines if Docsify should handle uncaught _synchronous_ plugin errors automatically.
-This can prevent plugin errors from affecting docsify's ability to properly render live site content.
+Determines if CMD should handle uncaught _synchronous_ plugin errors automatically.
+This can prevent plugin errors from affecting CMD's ability to properly render live site content.

 ## cornerExternalLinkTarget